 Reading fluency matters

-The National Literacy Trust estimates that approximately one quarter of children left primary school last year unable to read at the expected standard.
-A statistic compounded by the pandemic, with research from the University of Bedford showing that reading skills have stalled among young students, with 44% of KS1 students behind expected literacy level.
+The National Literacy Trust estimates that approximately one quarter of children left primary school in 2022 unable to read at the expected standard.

 Gill Jones, Ofsted Deputy Director for Early Education says, “If pupils are not able to read to an age-appropriate level and fluency, they will be incapable of accessing the rest of the curriculum, and they will rapidly fall behind their peers.”